samarth777/PESUIO/naiveRAG/output.md

 Uses a combination of techniques like depthwise separable convolutions and compound scaling to improve efficiency.

-relatively small 5.3 million parameters (approximately)
+Relatively small 5.3 million parameters (approximately).

 # Audio Processing Models: